Hannah Glasscoe UX Design Portfolio

 User testing to evaluate the birthday booking process

-• Users liked the idea of being able to check availability
+• Be able to check availability

 • Trying to go back within the order process or edit any choices left users confused as to where their order had gone